adedner/dune-fempy/doc/sphinx/construction.rst

 .. note::
-  The extension module will only be build if it does not exist already, i.e., no additional checks are performed to determine if the dependencies for this module have changed.
+  The extension module will only be build if it does not exist already, i.e. no additional checks are performed to determine if the dependencies for this module have changed.

 Extending on the fly generated modules